 When we look at comb created by our bees, the regularity and consistency of the pattern made by the cells is very evident.
-Many of cells are the same shape and size.
+Most of the cells are the same shape and size.
 However, as with most things associated with bees, all is not quite as simple.

 The cells built for each caste differ, as follows:

-- Worker Cells: Most cells in the brood area will be intended to raise worker (female) bees, the smallest of the three castes.
+- Worker Cells: Most cells in the brood area are intended to raise worker (female) bees, the smallest of the three castes

-- Drone Cells: Drones are larger than worker bees and therefore the cells in which they are created are also larger.
+- Drone Cells: Drones are larger than worker bees and therefore their cells are also larger.
 The cap on drone cells is more domed than that of worker cells, which helps with identification of drone cells.

-An important element of the beekeeper's skill set is an awareness of where brood cells would normally be created, their numbers and so on.
-Interpretation of the brood area is a vital part of any hive inspection.
+An important element of the beekeeper’s skill set is an awareness of where brood cells would normally be created, their numbers and so on.
+Interpretation of the brood area is an important part of any hive inspection.